wikiknights/cs-materials/src/intro-to-c/argv/argv-intro.md

 prompt> ./a.out
 ```

 `gcc` is simply a program that compiles (converts) C code to the language of zeroes and ones that computers can understand.
-But here's the interesting part.
-How exactly does the program `gcc` know that it should compile `myprogram.c` once it was specified in the command line?
-The answer is different depending on each programming language, but for the case of C, that's the magic of `argc` and `argv`!
+But how exactly does the program `gcc` know that it should compile `myprogram.c` once it was specified in the command line?
+The answer is different depending on each programming language, but for the case of C, it's the magic of `argc` and `argv`!

 ---